 When are visitation rights not granted?

-In cases where a Texas judge believes the child’s physical or emotional well-being is at significant risk of being harmed, the judge will not grant visitation.
+In cases where a Divorce In Texas judge believes the child’s physical or emotional well-being is at significant risk of being harmed, the judge will not grant visitation.
 However, the Court will often attempt supervised visitation before revoking visitation rights altogether.

 Current Visitation Schedules